TsimpDim/3RStore/readme.md

 to launch the server.
 A prompt indicating sucessfull launch should appear in the console.

+If you want to set Flask's debug mode on you can use:

+    export FLASK_DEBUG=true

+And

+    set FLASK_DEBUG=true

+For Linux and Windows respectively.

-Finally, open your browser and go to
+Finally, you can open your browser and go to

     http://127.0.0.1:5000/

-### Running the app with waitress
+### Second way - Running the app with waitress

 First run